aryelgois/dotfiler/README.md

 a `.gitignore` excludes everything except what you explicitly added.

-Once you update the working tree with `git pull` or changing branches, all your dotfiles are automatically updated
+If your `$HOME` is mounted inside your repo and you update its working tree with `git pull` or changing branches, all your dotfiles are automatically updated.
-(if your `$HOME` is mounted inside the repo).
 If there are merge conflicts though, you will need to solve them.